nishikantsinha59/customer_cohort_retention/README.md

       1) Set up Bigquery API on Google Cloud Platform.
       2) Create dataset with Bigquery and import your data by creating table in your dataset.
-      3) Open cohortRetention.R file in RStudio.
+      3) Open cohortRetention.R script file in RStudio.
       4) Change the Project ID in this R script with your Bigquery Project ID.
       5) Change the table name accoding to your Bigquery table in the query.
 My table name is `my-project-xxxxxxxx.perpule.jugnoo` .
       6) Save the changes done iin R script.